hitrohitro/AMCS-Navigator/README.md

 `watchtower` checks every 30 seconds and updates the `amcs-navigator` container when a new `latest` image is available.

-If your GHCR package is private, run `docker login ghcr.io` on the server first (use a token with `read:packages`) so pulls can succeed.
+If the GHCR package is private, run `docker login ghcr.io` on the server first with a token that has `read:packages`.

 ---